top of page

 Step 4: Gather All Relevant Information

-Now that your appointment is booked, prepare for your appointment by collecting pertinent information, such as:
+Now that your appointment is booked, prepare:

-• Medical history
+• Medical and mental-health history

-• Any past cognitive tests
+• Past cognitive or psychological tests

 Bringing comprehensive documentation can greatly assist the provider in making an informed diagnosis.